realtime-sanitizer/rtsan/doc/review.md

 We're planning to submit PRs for the following units of functionality:

-- [x] RADSan backend and unit tests (compiler-rt only).
+- [x] RTSan backend and unit tests (compiler-rt only).
 Completed in this review: https://github.com/llvm/llvm-project/pull/92460
-- [ ] RADSan CodeGen (clang) attributes (llvm) and functional (lit) tests (compiler-rt)
+- [ ] RTSan CodeGen (clang) attributes (llvm) and functional (lit) tests (compiler-rt)

 We believe that the above will be enough to have a minimum viable featureset.
 We'd like to submit further PRs for the following feature improvements:

 - [ ] Bypass sanitization with `__attribute__(nosanitize("realtime"))`
-- [ ] Addition of a RADSan ignore list for silencing errors
+- [ ] Addition of a RTSan ignore list for silencing errors
 - [ ] Error if call to `[[clang::blocking]]` function is called from `[[clang::nonblocking]]` function
 - [ ] Configurable behaviour on errors: exit, continue, or ask the user